An Inclusivity Unlocked! webinar

 This webinar was open to anyone who works in or with the UK’s IP sector, whatever their role.
 It was also for people of all genders and all ages.

 You may be going through, or have been through, (peri)menopause yourself.
 Maybe you want to be better informed for when you do?
 Or maybe you want to help others – colleagues, friends and family members – through this potentially difficult time.
 Our discussion (which you can access through the recording link below) will be just as useful for managers, team leaders and policy makers as it is for their individual team members.

 Meet the panel

-We also have a list of all Inclusivity Unlocked! events and resources, here, and a compilation of “top tips” here.
+A list of all Inclusivity Unlocked! events and resources is available here, and a compilation of the “top tips” here.
 If you’d like to have your say on themes or formats for future events in the series, please let us know via our short survey.

 This event was free.
 So are all our resources.
 We think it’s important to keep IP Inclusive on the right side of the paywall.